 – Ann Holder, MARANI FOUNDER & CEO

-These early conversations with Dr. Friedman and the amazing Mayo team led to many more conversations and the realization that, although we know so much about the adult heart and the impact of heart health on overall health, we know very little about the hearts and health of babies prior to birth due to the lack of technology to obtain and evaluate the needed information.
+Early on, Dr. Friedman took his ideas for fetal monitoring to Dr. Kyle Traynor an OB/GYN at the Mayo Clinic and a unique collaboration between cardiology and OB/GYN ensued.
+These early conversations with this combined Mayo team led to many more conversations and the realization that, although we know so much about the adult heart and the impact of heart health on overall health, we know very little about the hearts and health of babies prior to birth due to the lack of technology to obtain and evaluate information.
 We believe this lack of information should not be the standard of care and given the tools available in artificial intelligence and adult medicine, and it is our view that the prenatal care clinical community should also have access to deeper and more timely clinical information to help patients and their babies.
-Dr. Friedman and his team had some early ideas about how to approach this problem.
-I jumped in with both feet to work with Dr. Friedman and his team and Marani was born.
+Dr. Friedman, Dr. Traynor and their joint team had some early ideas about how to approach this problem.
+I jumped in with both feet to work with the Mayo team and Marani was born.
 We are here to advance prenatal and postpartum care and are leveraging the technology advances to solve key challenges.